 This prospectus is part of a shelf registration statement.
-Under this shelf registration statement, we may sell any combination of common stock, preferred stock, depositary shares representing shares of preferred stock, debt securities or warrants entitling the holders to purchase common stock, preferred stock, depositary shares or debt securities in one or more offerings.
-This prospectus provides you with a general description of the securities we may offer.
-Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Under this shelf registration statement, we and/or any selling security holder may sell any combination of common stock, preferred stock, depositary shares representing shares of preferred stock, debt securities or warrants entitling the holders to purchase common stock, preferred stock, depositary shares or debt securities in one or more offerings.
+This prospectus provides you with a general description of the securities we and/or any selling security holder may offer.
+Each time we and/or any selling security holder sells securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may add, update or change information contained in this prospectus.
-Before you buy any of our securities, it is important for you to consider the information contained in this prospectus supplement together with additional information described under the heading "Incorporation of Certain Documents By Reference. "
+Neither we nor any selling security holder has authorized anyone to provide you with information not contained in or incorporated by reference into this prospectus and any accompanying prospectus supplement and neither we nor any selling security holder take any responsibility for any other information or representation that others may give you.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale of these securities is not permitted.
+You should not assume that the information appearing in this prospectus or any applicable prospectus supplement or the documents incorporated by reference herein or therein is accurate as of any date other than their respective dates.
+Our business, financial condition, results of operations and prospects may have changed since those dates.
+Before you buy any of our securities, it is important for you to consider the information contained in this prospectus and any prospectus supplement together with additional information described under the heading "Incorporation of Certain Documents By Reference."